Did You Hear What Happened to Charlotte King?: Awards and impact

-The episode was cited at the 2011 Television Academy Honors for exemplifying "Television with a Conscience".
+"Did You Hear What Happened to Charlotte King?" was cited at the 2011 Television Academy Honors for exemplifying "Television with a Conscience".
 The Academy of Television Arts & Sciences praised the episode for "master[ing] the gut-wrenching crime of sexual assault".
 Private Practice received the award in 2010 for its approach to physician-assisted suicide in the second-season episode, "Nothing to Fear", and a drama-series Women's Image Network Award at the 13th annual WIN awards.
 "Did You Hear What Happened to Charlotte King?" was a finalist for the Sentinel for Health Award for Primetime Drama (Major Storyline) for its representation of rape, losing to the Parenthood episode "Qualities and Difficulties" (which focused on Asperger syndrome).
 The show was nominated for the PRISM Award for Drama Series Multi-Episode Storyline (Mental Health) for "Did You Hear What Happened to Charlotte King?" and the following episodes, "What Happens Next" and "Can't Find My Way Back Home", losing to the first two seasons of Parenthood.

 Rhimes and Strickland received a RAINN Hope Award in recognition of "their efforts in educating the public about sexual assault prevention".
 Strickland said that she considered submitting the episode, or the later episodes "Can't Find My Way Home" or "Blind Love," for consideration at the 63rd Primetime Emmy Awards, but she did not receive a nomination.
 The actress received the Female Performance in a Drama Series Multi-Episode Storyline award at the 2011 PRISM Awards.
 Rhimes received the NAACP Image Award for Outstanding Writing in a Dramatic Series at the 2011 NAACP Awards for her work on the episode.

 After its broadcast, RAINN had a "500-percent increase in service requests" (which temporarily crashed its website).
 Strickland participated in a public service announcement to increase awareness of rape and sexual abuse, and said that she had received many emails from survivors of sexual assault.
-After her work on the episode, RAINN called the actress a "vocal advocate for using DNA evidence in solving rape cases".
+RAINN called Strickland "vocal advocate for using DNA evidence in solving rape cases" for her work on the episode.